-Cooking hasn’t always been my strongest trait.
-If anything I have always been a better baker than a chef.
-I struggle to make improvements around people as I feel as though it may open me up to criticism or they may see my failures, plus I find it hard to learn more about cooking whilst I live with people who have been cooking for longer than me.
-It can be a bit intimidating sometimes.
+Cooking hasn’t always been my strongest trait, if anything I have always been a better baker than a chef.
+I struggle to make improvements around people as I feel as though it may open me up to criticism or they may see my failures and see me as a failure, plus I find it hard to learn more about cooking when I live with people who have been cooking for longer than me, it can be a bit intimidating sometimes.

-So, I mentioned before (SELF CARE DAYS) that I have been making some improvements, one of them being cooking which has required me to improve on my kitchen anxiety.
-It would have been too daunting and too big of a task for me to face my kitchen anxiety head on so I decided to start with several small steps which would help me gain more confidence in the kitchen.
-I started off by searching for hours (I mean hours) on the internet for recipes that were
+So, I mentioned before (Self Care Days) that I have been making some improvements, one of them being cooking which has required me to improve on my kitchen anxiety.
+It would have been too daunting and too big of a task for me to face my kitchen anxiety head on, so I decided to start with several small steps which would help me gain more confidence in the kitchen.
+I started off by searching for hours and I mean hours on the internet for recipes that were:

 – Easy to follow and understand